 As the ketogenic diet gains popularity, it’s important to have a balanced discussion regarding the merits of this diet.
 Let me emphasize right out of the gate that this is not a diet without merits (excuse the double negative); in fact, it has significant therapeutic potential for some clinical pathologies.
 However, it is also a diet with inherent risk, as evidenced by the extensive list of adverse reactions reported in the scientific literature—and this has not yet been a thorough enough part of the public discussion on ketogenic diets.

-This is the first of a series of articles discussing various facets of a ketogenic diet with an inclination toward balancing the discussion of the pros and cons of this high-fat, low-carb, low/moderate-protein diet.
+This articles is inclined toward balancing the discussion of the pros and cons of this high-fat, low-carb, low/moderate-protein diet.
 My interest in this topic stems from concerns I have over its general applicability and safety, simultaneous with its growing popularity.
 I feel a moral and social obligation to share what I understand of these diets, from my perspective as a medical researcher.
 The dangers of a ketogenic diet was, in fact, the topic of my keynote presentation at Paleo F(x) this year (links to video will be provided once available).
 This series of articles will share the extensive research that I did in preparation for this presentation, including all of the topics covered during my talk as well as several topics that I didn’t have time to discuss (also see the free PDF Literature Review at the bottom of this post).